Astronomyunicorn/Accor_DocOps/README.md

 - **CI/CD out of the box.** Markdown linter, link checker, PR preview, auto‑deploy.
 - **Ready to grow.** From RACI & policies to Jira/ServiceNow links when needed.

+### Faceted navigation and freshness
+- **Facets:** Browse by Audience, Type, and Owner in the EN nav.
+- **Last Updated:** Facet pages show last modified dates from Git for each document.
+- **Stats on Home:** Total docs and lifecycle coverage auto-updated during CI.

 ---

 ## 🌍 Localization (i18n)